Hami-611/Hami-611/README.md

 <h1 align="center">Hi 👋, I'm Hamika Redrowthu</h1>
 <h3 align="center">A passionate Python Full Stack Developer with a strong background in building scalable and efficient applications.
-I graduated with a Bachelor of Technology in Aeronautics and have utilized my gap year to sharpen my skills in software development and engineering.</h3>
+I graduated with a Bachelor of Technology in Aeronautics and sharpen my skills in software development and engineering.</h3>

 - 🔭 I’m currently working on **Python Full Stack Projects**